RatInABox-Lab/RatInABox/README.md

 # RatInABox
 ![Tests](https://github.com/TomGeorge1234/RatInABox/actions/workflows/test.yml/badge.svg)   [![PyPI version](https://badge.fury.io/py/ratinabox.svg)](https://badge.fury.io/py/ratinabox)

-`RatInABox` (paper [here](https://www.biorxiv.org/content/10.1101/2022.08.10.503541v1)) is a toolkit for generating locomotion trajectories and complementary neural data for spatially and/or velocity selective cell types.
+`RatInABox` (paper [here](https://www.biorxiv.org/content/10.1101/2022.08.10.503541v3)) is a toolkit for generating locomotion trajectories and complementary neural data for spatially and/or velocity selective cell types.

 <img src=".images/readme/ratinabox.gif" width=850>

 With `RatInABox` you can:

 * **Generate realistic trajectories** for rats exploring complex 1- and 2-dimensional environments under a smooth random policy, an external control signal, or your own trajectory data.
-* **Generate artificial neuronal data** Simulate various location or velocity selective cells found in the Hippocampal-Entorhinal system, or build your own more complex cell type.
+* **Generate artificial neuronal data** for various location- or velocity-selective cells found in the Hippocampal formation, or build your own more complex cell types.
-* **Build and train complex networks** Build, train and analyse complex networks of cells, powered by data generated with `RatInABox`.
+* **Build and train complex multi-layer networks** of cells, powered by data generated with `RatInABox`.

 `RatInABox` is an open source project welcoming [contributions](#contribute).
 If you use `RatInABox` please [cite](#cite) the paper and consider giving this repository a star ☆.
 It contains three classes: